 Qumran is 13 miles from Jerusalem but feels further.
 It is situated on a plateau and overlooks the northwestern shore of the Dead Sea.

 Qumran is an archeological site and is most famous for the discovery of the Dead Sea Scrolls.
 The Essenes’, Messianic Jews that left Jerusalem as they rejected the established Pharisees and Sadducees leaders in Jerusalem as they believed they were violating the priestly traditions.

 The Essenes renounced wealth and material comforts and elected to live a communal life.
-We saw the remnants of their civilization including ritual baths and communal dining room, cooking areas.
-They were committed to living a righteous life.
+We saw the remnants of their civilization including mikvah (ritual baths) and communal dining room, cooking areas.
+They were committed to living a righteous life before God.

-The book of Isiah was found almost in its entirety!
-This is important because critics claimed that Isaiah had multiple authors and that Christians later inserted Isiah’s prophecies on the coming of Christ.
+The book of Isaiah was found almost in its entirety!
+This is important because critics claimed that Isaiah had multiple authors and that Christians later inserted Isaiah’s prophecies on the coming of Christ.
 The Qumran manuscripts were 1000 years older than the previous translation and confirmed the later translations were indeed accurate.
 Amen!